North Coast Music Festival: 2013

 2013 saw North Coast feature a more diverse lineup that deviated from the primarily electronic lineups of past years.
 The festival was plagued by bad weather that forced two different weather evacuations.
 Nonetheless the festival was still able to continue mostly as planned and the delays did not cause any serious problems for the festival.
 The first weather evacuation occurred Friday afternoon in the middle of Capital Cities' set.
 They were visibly upset everyone was going to have to leave and tried to play "Safe and Sound" after being told to end their performance.
 The power was cut in the middle of the song forcing their show to end without them being able to play the entirety of their song that would later prove to be their biggest claim to fame.
 The Chicago Tribune said of the rain "Not just one, but two weather evacuations couldn't fully stop the beats and grooves for fans that headed to Chicago's annual Labor Day weekend festival, North Coast Music Festival."

-The 2013 lineup featured: Passion Pit, Wu-Tang Clan, Afrojack, Big Gigantic, Nas, The Disco Biscuits, Lotus, Mac Miller, Gary Clark Jr Rebelution, Purity Ring, Laidback Luke, Datsik, Madeon, Skream, Paper Diamond, Claude Von Stroke, Future Rock, Conspirator, RL Grime, Danny Brown, Aloe Blacc, Aluna George, Just Blaze, Capital Cities, Steven Lions, JC Brooks, El Ten Eleven, Cherub, Poolside, Flatbrush Zombies, On An On, Bondax, Midnight Conspiracy, The Knocks, DVBBS, Herobust, Zoogma, Dean Cohen, Manic Focus, Thibault, K. Flay, Ghost Beach, Porn and Chicken, Ghost House.
+The 2013 lineup featured Passion Pit, Wu-Tang Clan, Afrojack, Big Gigantic, Nas, The Disco Biscuits, Lotus, Mac Miller, Gary Clark Jr Rebelution, Purity Ring, Laidback Luke, Datsik, Madeon, Skream, Paper Diamond, Claude Von Stroke, Future Rock, Conspirator, RL Grime, Danny Brown, Aloe Blacc, Aluna George, Just Blaze, Capital Cities, Seven Lions, JC Brooks, El Ten Eleven, Cherub, Poolside, Flatbrush Zombies, On An On, Bondax, Midnight Conspiracy, The Knocks, DVBBS, Herobust, Zoogma, Dean Cohen, Manic Focus, Thibault, K. Flay, Ghost Beach, Porn and Chicken, Ghost House.

 2014

-North Coast's 5th anniversary was held August 29-31st and saw the fest expand through Union Park allowing a higher capacity of fans to attend.
+North Coast's 5th anniversary was held August 29–31 and saw the fest expand through Union Park allowing a higher capacity of fans to attend.
 The Chicago Tribune said "This year the festival grounds were expanded, allowing for an increased capacity of 20,000 per day.
 Saturday and Sunday sold out, and Friday drew 19,000 fans."